 A Global Family

-We are committed to mapping our supply chain and to tracing our fibres and materials right back to their origin, ensuring that our products are made responsibly, with regard for workers, animals and the environment.
+We are committed to mapping our supply chain and tracing our fibres and materials right back to their origin, and ensuring that our products are made responsibly, with regard for workers, animals and the environment.

 Supplier code of conduct

 All suppliers that provide ELK with product must agree to and sign our Supplier Code of Conduct and undergo periodic, independent social compliance audits to ensure our standards are being met.
-This is based on the principles outlined in the Ethical Trading Initiative (ETI) Base Code.

 Key requirements include: